instructor-ai/instructor/docs/blog/posts/pydantic.md

 Package.model_validate_json(resp.choices[0].message.content)
 ```

-If all is well, we might get something that looks like `json.loads({"name": "pydantic", "author": "Samuel Colvin"})` which is correctly deserialized.
-But if something is wrong, we might get a whole bunch of text that contains prose or markdown code blocks that we'd have to reasonable
+If all is well, we might get something that looks like what you'd get from `json.loads({"name": "pydantic", "author": "Samuel Colvin"})`.
+But if something is wrong, `resp.choices[0].message.content` might contain prose or markdown code blocks that we'd have to reasonable

 **LLM responses with markdown code blocks**